Iceberg and Deephaven

 Interact with the Iceberg catalog

-After creating the Iceberg catalog and table, go to the Deephaven IDE at http://localhost:10000/ide
+After creating the Iceberg catalog and table, head to the Deephaven IDE at http://localhost:10000/ide

 To interact with an Iceberg catalog, you must first create an instance of the IcebergCatalogAdapter

 class.
-An instance of the class is created with either of the following two methods:
+An instance of the class is created with any of the following methods:

 :IcebergCatalogAdapter